whathelll/CarND-Behavioral-Cloning-P3/writeup_report.md

 # Lessons learnt
 1. Activations are important and Keras by default use a simple f(x) -> x
 2. Data quality is very important.
 Should have tried recording my own driving for more data points.
-3. Model complexity and impacts, my first VGG model was 1.2GB, that was before resizing my input.
+3. Model complexity and impacts, my first VGG model was 1.2GB and training took a long time, that was before resizing my input.
 In the end I was still able to achieve good results with a simpler and more shallow convolution layers.
 4. Data augmentation techniques
 5. The difference between classification and continuous prediction
 6. Learnt a bit more about Elu, dropouts and the Nvidia approach